vlutton/encore-ui/src/rxApp/README.md

 By including `ng-view`, your view content will be added inside the directive.
 This makes setting up views for each page much simpler, since you don't have to include `rx-app` in each view.

-### Dynamically updating the menu
+## Dynamically updating the menu

-If 'app-routes' isn't defined, rxApp will create a navigation menu based on the routes defined in the 'encoreNav' value.
+By default, rxApp will create the navigation menu based on the routes defined in the 'encoreNav' value.
 This menu is built using the rxAppRoutes service.
-To update this menu, rxApp will expose a property on $rootScope named 'appRoutes'.
-This is an instance of rxAppRoutes.

-To update a route, use the `setRouteByKey` function:
+To update a route, use the `setRouteByKey` function on the rxAppRoutes service:

-    $rootScope.appRoutes.setRouteByKey('myKey', {
+    rxAppRoutes.setRouteByKey('myKey', {
         linkText: 'myUpdatedRoute'
     })

+## Custom Menus

+If you'd like to create an entirely custom menu, you can pass that data in to the `rx-app` directive via the `menu` attribute.
+View the demo for an example of this.

-### rx-page
+# rx-page

 You'll likely want to use `rx-page` inside your template view.
 For example, inside a 'myView.html' file: